-Finlay Lloyd Smalls is an ongoing project where we give its authors sixty pages to create a book.
-Published together in groups, the first five Smalls came out in 2013, and now we have commissioned another five to be released in early September this year, shoulder to shoulder, as an offering of vital writing by Australian authors.
+Finlay Lloyd Smalls is a project where we give its authors sixty pages to create a book.
+Published together in groups, shoulder to shoulder, as an offering of vital writing by Australian authors.
 In a market where each new book jostles for attention, FL Smalls is a lively antidote to celebrity-driven publishing.
 Whether producing fiction, non-fiction, poetry, or graphic and illustrated stories, Smalls writers vary from first time authors to the well-known, but they join together to create a varied and unusual collection.

-This wonderfully illustrated collection contains a haunting parable about a boy and a goat, and a series of poems that are both fiercely ironic and strangely moving.
+This wonderfully illustrated collection from Paul McDermott contains a haunting parable about a boy and a goat, and a series of poems that are both fiercely ironic and strangely moving.

 FLSmalls 8 by Phillip Stamatellis – Growing up Café

-This long lively essay portrays the ‘biography’ of a café in Goulburn in the 1970s and 80s.
+This long lively essay from Phillip Stamatellis portrays the ‘biography’ of a café in Goulburn in the 1970s and 80s.
 We witness the café’s passing parade of motley customers through the eyes of the youngest son of the Greek immigrants who run it.

-This collection of linked essays explores, with a deft ironic touch, our obsession with travel, in the process taking us to some places that perhaps only the author would want to visit.
+This collection of linked essays from Timothy Morrell explores, with a deft ironic touch, our obsession with travel, in the process taking us to some places that perhaps only the author would want to visit.

 FLSmalls 10 by Cassandra Atherton – Trace

-This collection of prose poetry creates a naturally intimate world while, at the same time, fluidly examining complex connections between popular and high culture.
+This collection of prose poetry from Cassandra Atherton creates a naturally intimate world while, at the same time, fluidly examining complex connections between popular and high culture.